Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Setup of low-Z powder injection in DIII-D high confinement plasmas

 The closed divertor geometry generally facilitates the dissipation of heat and particle fluxes due to inherently better neutral compression \cite{morisaki_2013, guo_first_2019, shafer_dependence_2019, casali_2019, casali_2021, fevrier_2021}.

-The species-dependent cooling behavior of different elements used in dissipation experiments is usually expressed by their radiation potential $L_Z$.
-It describes the cooling efficiency as a function of electron temperature.
-It is shown in figure \ref{fig:Figure1}(c) for boron, carbon, nitrogen, neon, and lithium, which entail the elements used in powder form in the present study (B, Li, BN) or conventional radiative power exhaust experiments (C, N, Ne).
+The species-dependent cooling behavior of different elements used in dissipation experiments is usually expressed by their radiative losses $P_{loss,rad}=n_e n_Z L_Z$, which are proportional to the electron density $n_e$, the impurity density $n_Z$ and the power loss function $L_Z$.
+The power loss function describes the cooling efficiency for an impurity as a function of only the electron temperature in coronal equilibrium in the core plasma \cite{kallenbach_2019}.
+However, the plasma edge is in non-coronal equilibrium due to steep gradients, and associated transport \cite{carolan_1983}.
+Here, the power loss function also depends on the non-equilibrium parameter $n_e\tau$ with $\tau$ being the particle residence time: $L_Z=L_Z(T_e,n_e\tau)$.
+The non-equilibrium power loss function is shown in figure \ref{fig:Figure1}(c), assuming $n_e=10^{20}$ m$^{-3}$ and a particle residence time of 1 ms in the plasma edge for lithium, boron, carbon, nitrogen, neon, and argon.
+These elements are introduced in powder form in the present study (B, Li, BN) or are intrinsically released (C) through erosion or extrinsically injected as impurity gas (N, Ne, Ar) during conventional radiative power exhaust experiments.
 The total line emission has been calculated with atomic data from ADAS \cite{summers_atomic_2002}.
-Boron shows for $L_Z$ a maximum at 5 eV while lithium reaches its maximum at about 50 eV corresponding to far and near scrape-off layer (SOL) temperatures, respectively.
-Nitrogen shows peak radiation in between at 25 eV.
+Boron shows for $L_Z$ a maximum at a few eV while lithium reaches its maximum at a few tens of eV corresponding to far and near scrape-off layer (SOL) temperatures, respectively.
+Nitrogen shows peak radiation around 10 eV.
 The radiation potentials suggest that B, N, C causes power losses mainly in the SOL, while Li and Ne may radiate in the near SOL and around the separatrix.
-Yet, Li also has a secondary peak at one eV and causes additional radiative losses near the target of detached plasmas.
+Ar shows substantial losses also at higher temperatures in the confinement.

 The impurity powder dropper (IPD) \cite{nagy_multi-species_2018} is mounted at the top of the DIII-D tokamak device at a toroidal angle of 195$^o$.
 The radial drop location is $R=1.484$ m.
 It has four reservoirs filled with different types of impurity powders.
 Impurity powders were dropped directly into the OSP region through a tube of $2$ $m$ length into the SAS.
 The powder particles reach velocities of $5-6$ $m/s$ upon divertor entrance due to acceleration by gravitational force.
 The time delay between actuation and impact on the divertor plasma with the current DIII-D setup is typically 900 ms, whereas impurity gas feedback allows response within 250-500 ms. The macroscopic powder particles must undergo ablation, which depends on the powder particle size.
 Lithium and boron nitride powders were of relatively fine size (up to $40$ and $65$ $\mu m$), while the boron powder used consists of relatively large sizes (up to $150$ $\mu m$).